• Skip to Content

 & 413L

-and Wood Chemistry Laboratory
+and Chemistry and Applications of Forest Biomaterials Laboratory

 FNRS 445

-Bio-based Energy Systems
+Bio-Based Energy Systems

-Total Hours21
+Total Hours18

 Suggested Plan of Study